peacebytes/selenium-behave-python/README.md

 ```
 * Notes: `context` is retained within a test scenario only.

-# Report
+### Reports
 On local: execute this command to see 1 report for each feature file.
 ```
 junit2html reports/TESTS-testcases.Smoketest.xml reports/behave.Smoketest.html
 google-chrome reports/behave.Smoketest.html
 ```
-On Jenkins: feeding cucumber-report with json file at `reports/results.json`
+On Jenkins: feeding cucumber-report with json file at `reports/results.json`.